StefanX007X/Guided-Topic-Modeling/README.md

 **Further notes**
 * All words in the vocabulary are lowercase
-* For MAC M1 chips and later also install ... to supress the warning
+* To supress the Intel MKL WARNING for MAC ARM chips install:

 ## Documentation